18 Broad Street,

 2 people favorited this theater

 In May 1977, it was closed for tripling, and re-opened on 25th August 1977 with three screens, seating 573, 233 and 162.
-In late-1979 the ABC chain were taken over by EMI, and then in 1985 the Cannon Group took over and it was re-named Cannon.
+In 1985 the Cannon Group took over and it was re-named Cannon.
 Taken over by ABC again in a management buy out in the late-1990’s, it was again re-named ABC.

 Odeon Theatres took over the chain in 2000, and they quickly closed the ABC on 10th December 2000.
 The 10-pin bowl had become a nightclub, and finally a casino.
 The building stood empty for several years, and was demolished in February 2008.